aws-samples/amazon-dynamodb-labs/content/modernizr/06-data-movement/etl-04.en.md

 - `product_migration.py` - Handles migrating product data
 - `categories_migration.py` - Handles migrating category data

-### Step 2: Upload Scripts to Cloud Storage
+### Step 2: Upload Supporting Files

 Once the Python scripts are created, they need to be stored in Amazon S3 (cloud storage) where Glue can access them.
 This is like putting your moving instructions in a place where all the moving trucks can read them.

 ![Migration control panel](/static/images/modernizr/6/stage06-15.png)

 The system will upload each script file to S3, making sure they're in the right location with the correct permissions for Glue to use them.

-### Step 3: Upload Supporting Files

 The process also uploads any supporting files the jobs might need, such as configuration files or utility libraries.
 This ensures the jobs have everything they need to run successfully.

 ![Migration control panel](/static/images/modernizr/6/stage06-16.png)

+Please notice the workflow needs to run this process 3 times, once for each table.

-### Step 4: Create the Glue Jobs
+### Step 3: Create the Glue Jobs

 Finally, the system creates the actual Glue jobs in AWS.
 Each job is configured with: